 - He glares at you.

-- He tosses his head about forcefully.
+- The bull tosses his head about forcefully.

 - He widens his stance slightly, lowers his head, followed by pawing the dirt.